 - Salt and freshly ground pepper

-- Four 1/2-inch-thick slices of rustic white bread
+- 4 slices rustic white bread 1/2 inch thick

 - 4 large eggs

-Arrange the bread slices on a large rimmed baking sheet and brush with olive oil.
+- Arrange the bread slices on a large rimmed baking sheet and brush with olive oil.
 Bake for about 6 minutes, until toasted.
-Transfer the toast to plates.
+Transfer the toasts to plates.

-In a large, nonstick skillet, melt the butter over moderate heat.
-Crack the eggs one at a time into a ramekin and then slip into the skillet.
+- In a large, nonstick skillet, melt the butter over moderate heat.
 Cook the eggs, sunny-side up, until the whites are firm and the yolks runny, about 5 minutes.